inspatiallabs/inspatial-dev/packages/run-draft/doc/philosophy.md

 ### The Clever Part

-It's still _your_ development environment with all the power and flexibility of localhost—hot reloading, debugging tools, real-time updates.
+It's still _your_ development environment with all the power and flexibility of localhost hot reloading, debugging tools, real-time updates.
 But it's accessible from anywhere, on any device, by anyone you choose to share it with.

 ### Think About It

 Why should "local" development be limited to one machine when your apps are designed to run everywhere?
 Your development environment should be as universal as your final product.

-**my.inspatial.app** isn't just a URL—it's localhost, evolved.
+**my.inspatial.app** isn't just a URL it's localhost, evolved.

 ---